Tampa Same-Sex Divorce Lawyer

 Florida became the 36th state in America to legalize same-sex marriage on January 6, 2015 after a United States district court found that the state’s ban on same-sex marriage was unconstitutional.
 While a temporary stay was placed on the order, the United States Supreme Court denied an extension on December 19, 2014.
 As a result, same-sex divorce also became legal on January 6, 2015.

 Divorce can be a complicated process, and it’s important to hire qualified legal representation to help you navigate any issues that may come up during the proceedings.
-Contact the Tampa divorce lawyers at Givens Givens Sparks today if you are considering filing for divorce in Florida.
-We have over 135 years of collective experience, and are committed to securing you a beneficial outcome that will allow you to move on to the next phase of your life as comfortably as possible.
+Contact the Tampa divorce lawyers at Givens Law Group today if you are considering filing for divorce in Florida.
+We have decades of collective experience, and are committed to securing you a beneficial outcome that will allow you to move on to the next phase of your life as comfortably as possible.
 If any of the following apply to you, we’re ready and waiting to help:

 - You were married in Florida and are looking to pursue an annulment, divorce, or separation in-state.